Sports in South Carolina: Minor league

 For a state where natural ice is a rarity, professional ice hockey has been popular in a number of areas of the state since the 1990s.
 Though four teams competed at one time in South Carolina, the ECHL (formerly called the East Coast Hockey League) currently oversees operations of only two franchises, the Greenville Swamp Rabbits and the South Carolina Stingrays.
 The Stingrays play in the North Charleston Coliseum, located in North Charleston.

-Another minor league franchise is the Charleston Battery, playing in the USL Championship at the second level of American men's soccer.
+The Charleston Battery play professional soccer in the USL Championship, the second division of the U.S. Soccer pyramid, which is technically not a minor league as the concept doesn't apply to the soccer tier system.
 The team plays in the soccer-specific Patriots Point Soccer Complex, located in Mount Pleasant.
+Founded in 1993, the Battery are the oldest continuously operating soccer club in the United States.
+Greenville Triumph SC are members of USL League One, a step below the Championship in the third division, and played their inaugural season in 2019.
+The Triumph play their home matches at Paladin Stadium.

 The American Basketball Association currently oversees operations of only three semi-pro basketball franchises, the South Carolina Warriors which are based in Myrtle Beach, the Greenville Galaxy which are based in Greenville, and the Palmetto State Rizers which are based in Columbia.

 NASCAR racing

 NASCAR racing was born in the South, and South Carolina has in the past hosted some very important NASCAR races, at the Darlington Raceway.
 Darlington Raceway plays host to NASCAR's Labor Day weekend classic, the Southern 500.
-The Whelen, Xfinity Series, and Cup Series cars all race at Darlington.
+The Truck, Xfinity Series, and Cup Series cars all race at Darlington.